Azure/AppService/_posts/2024-04-23-Networking-compliance-improvements.md

 }
 ```

 Historically, we have also had two of the networking settings in site config properties, namely `vnetRouteAllEnabled` and `publicNetworkAccess`.
 Again, because of the limitations to control via policy, we have been introducing these properties as site properties.
-For a while they have been modifiable in both places, but we will start enforcing that you can only modify the setting using the site property and you may see an error message like this: "SiteConfig.PublicNetworkAccess cannot be modified.
-Please modify the Site.PublicNetworkAccess property".
-If you see this error you will need to update your scripts or templates to use the site property equivalent.
+The properties can be modified in both places, but we are working a way to allow only updating through site properties.
+It will require using new API versions and policies will also need to enforce this.
+I will come back with updates on the process when we are ready.

 ## Simplify configuration

-It can be difficult to maintain an overview of the `vnetXxxEnabled` properties or controlling routing and as new features are added to App Service, we will be introducing new properties.
-To help simplify the configuration, we will also be introducing a new property called `outboundVnetRouting` which will capture all of the above settings and introduce a new "all traffic" setting if you just want both existing and new traffic to travel over the virtual network.
+Another challenge that we have seen and heard is, that it can be difficult to maintain an overview of the `vnetXxxEnabled` properties and maintain control of routing as new features with outbound traffic are added to App Service.

+To help simplify the configuration, we will be introducing a new property called `outboundVnetRouting` which will capture all of the above settings and introduce a new "all traffic" setting if you all current and new traffic routing options to travel over the virtual network.
 When introducing new properties, we will be announcing them and will be giving you a few months to adapt your configurations before enabling it under "all traffic".
 If all traffic is enabled, individual routing configurations will be ignored.
 Initially, the schema will look like this:

 ```javascript
 {